choyingw/CFCNet/README.md

-# Deep RGB-D Canonical Correlation Analysis For Sparse Depth Completion
+# Deep RGB-D Canonical Correlation Analysis for Sparse Depth Completion
 This is the official PyTorch implemenation for our NeurIPS 2019 paper by Yiqi Zhong\*, Cho-Ying Wu\*, Suya You, Ulrich Neumann (\*Equal Contribution) at USC

 Paper: [<a href="https://arxiv.org/abs/1906.08967">Arxiv</a>].